How to watermark multiple photos online

 We can see how Abraia's smart cropping algorithm works out the best part for each specific image.
 This is a powerful capability of Abraia's image editing templates.

-We can also find a copy of each variant created in the corresponding folder, accesible through the navigation tab.
+We can also find a copy of each variant created in the corresponding folder, accesible through the gallery.

 Sometimes we want something even more automatic.
 So we can also configure a local watch folder, which is going to watermark all the updated images in that folder.

 You just need to use the Abraia's gulp plugin.
 Once the plugin is installed, we only need download the configuration from the console (in the left-top corner of the bulk tool), and use it in our setup.
 Place this JSON file in your configured setup, and start the watcher, it will create the variants with the watermarks defined in the template for any image added to the watched folder.